World's biggest shipping firm to test Russian Arctic route

 Experts say it could reduce the most commonly used East Asia-Europe route via the Suez Canal from 21,000 kilometers (13,000 miles) to 12,800 kilometers (8,000 miles), cutting transit time by 10-15 days.

-Von Spalding said the ship will leave Russia's Pacific port city of Vladivostok around Sep.1 with a cargo of frozen fish and sail to St. Petersburg where it will arrive by the end of the month.
+Von Spalding said the ship will leave Russia's Pacific port city of Vladivostok around Sept.
+1 with a cargo of frozen fish and sail to St. Petersburg where it will arrive by the end of the month.

 The transit route was coordinated with Russian authorities after careful evaluation of ice conditions, and ice breaker assistance will be at hand, the Copenhagen-based group said.